Life in Iron Age Scotland

 (A large iron-age cooking pot recovered from a dig site.
 Due to their lack of record keeping, their cooking methods and recipes will forever remain unknown)

 The problems in crop production led to the land being used to raise livestock, primarily cows, sheep, and pigs.
-Because huge areas of land weren’t ideal for large settlements, and with the population being much lower during the iron age, hunting was still an option and huge herds of deer roamed the countryside, trying to avoid the hunters sent out to find them.
-Fishing and gathering were one of the most reliable food sources, with coastal gathering being a particular favorite.
+Because huge areas of land weren’t ideal for large settlements, and with the population being much lower during the Iron Age, hunting was still an option and huge herds of deer roamed the countryside.
+Fishing and gathering were some of the most reliable food sources, with coastal gathering being a particular favorite.
 Huge piles of shells have been discovered all around the coast, which contain all kinds of shellfish and even the bones of seals, but nothing is more prominent in the mounds that winkles and limpets.
 Crops were produced, but there was a small selection to choose from because the weather wouldn’t allow a vast range.
 Vegetables such as cabbage, peas, and beans were popular, and grains like barley and oats took preference over wheat which needed more sun.

 Law and Money in iron age Scotland